-The Vale of Atholl Pipe Band is comprised of three pipe bands, playing at Grade 1, Grade 3A and Grade 4B levels in Royal Scottish Pipe Band Association (RSPBA) competitions and Highland Games throughout the summer months.
+The Vale of Atholl Pipe Band is a charity registered in Scotland as comprises three pipe bands, playing at Grade 1, Grade 3A and Grade 4B levels in Royal Scottish Pipe Band Association (RSPBA) competitions and Highland Games throughout the summer months.

 Under the leadership of Pipe Major Adrian Cramb, Pipe Major Gus Clarke and Pipe Major Graham Mulhuolland the three bands draw membership from across Scotland.
 This includes many local Perthshire musicians as the Vale has always had a strong tradition of ‘growing its own’ top quality players, whilst also attracting a wide range of pipers and drummers from other areas, drawn by the exciting music of the band and the ambition of the leadership team.